← SquadRanks

 Ancelotti's club record backs the philosophy.
 His Real Madrid conceded 31 goals in 38 La Liga games in 2021-22, second only to Sevilla, and then led the league with 26 in 38 games in 2023-24.
 Courtois, Carvajal, Militao, Alaba, Mendy, Casemiro.
 That was a defensive unit built on understanding and repetition.

 International football allows neither.
-Ancelotti has had eight matches and a 50% win rate (4W-2D-2L).
-His centre-back partnership has not played together regularly at club level.
-His goalkeeper plays in Saudi Arabia.
+Ancelotti has had 10 matches and a 50% win rate (5W-2D-3L).
+His centre-backs are proven in Europe but have not played together regularly.
 His defensive midfielder is past his peak.
 The tools that served him at Real Madrid (daily training, familiar partnerships, tactical drills over months) are unavailable in a job where he gets the squad for days at a time.

 Five Champions League titles tell us Ancelotti knows how to set up a defence.
-The question is whether he can do it with four days between group matches, a centre-back pairing assembled from two different continents, and a squad missing four first-choice players to injury.
+The question is whether he can do it with four days between group matches and a centre-back pairing his players have never started as one.

 What the Data Says